SKPVenkataSDeepthi/Scripting-with-Shell-and-Bash-Commands-in-Linux/README.md

 ---

-Keep scripting, keep automating, and may your Bash scripts always run bug-free!
+Keep scripting and keep automating !

 🐧💻 Happy learning in the world of Linux! 🚀🎉

 ---